Our House Build

 We did it all, we made some huge mistakes, didn't do our research, blindly trusted and paid a huge price personally.
 We take responsibility for the fact that we didn't know what we were doing and we made many mistakes along the way.
 The build was a huge strain on our relationship, during our initial build our Bodega was broken into and we lost hundreds of dollars in small appliances and decor items!
 The whole process was a huge strain on our bank account, we went WAY over budget (to the point of having to sell our home in Toronto) and we went into personal debt in order to save our dream beach home.
 We persisted, we didn't give up (did we even have a choice?) we learned to pivot as we needed to, we learned to juggle finances until we finally got it done!

 We fired our first "builders".
 We made friends and lost some in Puerto Viejo during this time.
 In total we hired 3 sets of builders/contractors to complete our home.
-Now we have contact and solid relationships with vetted architects and actual contractors who we trust.
+The only reason we didn't continue with our 2nd local builder was that he wasn't available when we wanted to finish the house so we hired another.
+Now we have contact and solid relationships with vetted architects, real estate agents and contractors who we trust.
 They are professional and run legitimate businesses, with references and home tours.
-Don't waste your time with yahoos who make promises and tell a good story (talk directly to the people who own the homes these people tell you they built - anyone can tell you they built our home, and many do take credit when actually they had very little to do with it if any involvement at all).
+Don't waste your time with yahoos who make promises and tell a good story (talk directly to the people who own the homes and don't believe "contractors" that claim they built a home when they point to it as they drive by - anyone can tell you they built our home, and many do take credit when actually they had very little to do with it, if any, involvement at all).

 Key things to do when purchasing and looking for builders in Puerto Viejo: